EricLawtonCA/EricLawtonCA.github.io/workbook/socialsystemsintro.md

+# Introduction to tools

+## Introduction to Social Systems Thinking

 The core of what I have to say is the inversion of Margaret Thatcher’s famous dictum “there is no such thing as society, there are only individuals and families”.
 On the contrary, there is no such thing as an isolated individual or family, they are all products of societies.